AndyMSSMLab/PHEWAS_in_CNV/README.md

   awk 'BEGIN{OFS = "\t"}{print $1,$2,$3,$1":"$2"-"$3,$4,$5,$6}' > VNTR_100bp_10motif.bed
 ```

 Multicopy genes were defined from the results of CNVnator analysis.
-We utilized the top most variable genes in in 625 [Human Genome Diversity Panel](https://www.internationalgenome.org/data-portal/data-collection/hgdp) cohort.
+We utilized the top most variable genes in 625 [Human Genome Diversity Panel](https://www.internationalgenome.org/data-portal/data-collection/hgdp) cohort.
 The Exon coordinates of these RefSeq genes were downloaded from UCSC browser and 100bp padding was added each side of the exon.

 ```
 cat Refseq_exon_hg38.txt |